Vernoxvernax/JellyCord/README.md

 Warning:
-Do not allow anyone else to host this, under any circumstances!
+Do not allow anyone else to host this for your media-server, under any circumstances!